Every youth must be registered to enter the water (insurance requirement). No exceptions. Please REGISTER HERE

 New players are generally 9-14 years old and need to be able to:

-Swim 4 lengths of a 25 yard pool (100 yards) without stopping (form and style don't matter)
+Swim 4 lengths of a 25 yard pool (100 yards) without stopping (form and style don't matter) without fins

-Tread water for 1 minute
+Tread water for 2 minutes without fins

-Comfortably dive to the bottom of a 7-ft pool and hang out
+Comfortably dive to the bottom of a 7-ft pool and hang out for 5 seconds with or without fins

 We typically find that children 9-10 years of age are the youngest we can train, but some players are ready when they're as young as 7 or 8.
 We're not very strict about the age floor but we want to coach underwater hockey athletes, not teach a swim class.
 Younger children often require too much attention and older teens may have a better experience at the adult practice.